aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Mvc-Core.md

 # Adding New Metronic Theme

-Its how to add new theme to your project step by step.
+Metronic theme currently has 12 different themes and AspNet Zero includes them all.
+However, you might want to add a new theme option designed by your team to those options.
+This document explains step by step to add a new theme option to AspNet Zero.
+Just note that, the added theme must be a Metronic theme or at least it must be compatible with Metronic.

-Let's say that we are adding theme named "ThemeX"
+Rest of the document will use **ThemeX** as the new theme name.

 * Go to  `*Application.Shared` project.
-Open `AppConsts.cs`  and add new field named ThemeX.
+Open `AppConsts.cs`  and add a new field named ThemeX.

 * Go to `*.Web.Core` project.

   - Create new UICustomizer named `ThemeXUiCustomizer.cs` .
 Copy `ThemeDefaultUiCustomizer.cs` into  `ThemeXUiCustomizer.cs` and change necessary settings.
 (It has setting methods, If your new ThemeX also have that settings keep them otherwise delete them)

-  - Open `UiThemeCustomizerFactory.cs` and add ThemeX code parts in `GetUiCustomizerInternal` function.
+  - Open `UiThemeCustomizerFactory.cs` and add ThemeX code parts in `GetUiCustomizerInternal` method.

     ```csharp
     ...